 It’s important to have a solid understanding of how these new regulations could impact your business.

-Written by Mark Adamson, Principal Environmental Geoscientist, Golder, a member of WSP Canada and Tom Frkovich, Technical Director, Soil and Water, Environment Canada.
+Written by Mark Adamson, Principal Environmental Geoscientist, Golder, a member of WSP Canada and Tom Frkovich, Technical Director, Soil and Water, Environment, WSP Canada.

 Featured image credit: Government of B.C.